Thursday, August 9, 2012

 Net Neutrality: Knee-Deep in the Internet

-Orange (France Telecom) now offers free access to Wikipedia for mobile data users in 20 countries.
+Orange (France Telecom) now offers free (i.e. zero-rated) access to Wikipedia for mobile data users in 20 countries.
 It's not perfect; users only get free access to the mobile version of the site which lacks the functionality required to contribute, however a vast archive of human knowledge is now significantly more accessible to tens of millions of people.
 Excellent news indeed!

 But don't just take my word for it; listen to Vint Cerf, inventor of the Internet:

-So what does all of this mean for Uganda?
-We talk a lot about Internet penetration rates and World Bank statistics, but we don't talk about what kind of Internet we're deploying.
-What hope do Ugandan entrepreneurs and innovators have, even amongst themselves, if large (possibly foreign) corporations are allowed to monopolize and control access to the market?
-How will the next Facebook launch from Makerere, or the next Google from someone's pocket in Karamoja, if the Internet does not remain neutral?
+So, what does all of this mean for Uganda?
+We talk a lot about Internet penetration rates and World Bank statistics, but we don't talk a lot about what kind of Internet we're deploying.
+What hope do Ugandan entrepreneurs and innovators have if wealthy corporations are allowed to monopolize the Internet?

 Tuesday, June 19, 2012